What Ethnicity Makes Empanadas? A Global Culinary Journey

 Finally, it’s time to fill the empanada.
 Be careful not to overstuff.
 Overfilling might cause the dough to tear or leak during baking.
 Gently seal the edges by pressing them together.
 You can also fold them using a crimping technique.
 For extra flair, you could use a fork to create decorative ridges.

-Baking vs. Frying Methods
+Baking vs. Frying Empanadas: Exploring the Two Cooking Methods

 Nutritional Data Table